 While Vettel remained quicker than the Finn in qualifying and out-scored him once again in 2018, Raikkonen was a frequent podium visitor and amassed his 100th podium finish at Monza.
 The Italian Grand Prix was a ‘what could have been’ weekend for the Finn though.
 After taking pole, he lost out on the win to Lewis Hamilton.
 Undeterred by that, and the announcement that Charles Leclerc would replace him at Ferrari in 2019, Kimi finally took victory at the U.S. Grand Prix with one of the most popular wins of the season.

-Raikkonen seems to have a new lease of life since he announced his move to Sauber for 2019.
-The move sees Kimi return to the team at which he began his F1 journey eighteen years ago and gives him the opportunity to show his pace in the midfield once again.
+Kimi Raikkonen had a new lease of life since he announced his move back to Sauber for 2019.
+The move saw Kimi return to the team at which he began his F1 journey eighteen years ago and gave him the opportunity to show his pace in the midfield once again.
 With twelfth in the Drivers’ Championship in 2019, Raikkonen recorded his worst championship position since he similarly finished twelfth on his return to Ferrari in 2014.
 He also scored his lowest points tally since 2002.
 But those statements do not do his season justice, given that he scored 75% of Alfa Romeo’s points in 2019.

 KIMI RAIKKONEN’S F1 RECORD